google_counter

 Send request for treatment

-Diagnosis of metastases in the liver
+Diagnosis of liver metastases

 • Detect secondary liver cancer